Sathish-M-R/talk-llama-fast/README.md

 - xTTSv2 support
 - UTF8 and Russian
 - Speed-ups: streaming for generation, streaming for xtts, aggresive VAD
-- voice commands: Google, stop, regenerate, reset
+- voice commands: Google, stop, regenerate, delete, reset
 - generation/tts interruption when user is speaking

 ## I used: